Non-European Union (Non-EU) and Non-European Economic Area (Non-EEA) Citizens

 Residence permit may be needed if you intend to live and work in Finland for longer than three months.
 If you are entering Finland to work in any of the following capacities, you will not need a residence permit for an employed person but a "residence permit for certain type of work":

-- a person who has completed a degree or qualification in Finland (migri.fi)
+- a person who has completed a degree in Finland

 Please note!
-If you intend to study for a Licentiate's degree or prepare a doctoral dissertation and you are paying for your studies yourself, you must apply for a student residence permit (migri.fi).
+If you intend to study for a Licentiate's degree or prepare a doctoral dissertation and you are paying for your studies yourself, you must apply for a residence permit as a student.

 How to apply for a residence permit